This is a guest post courtesy of James Memiji, the owner of AccuServ Heating and Air Conditioning in Toronto, Ontario, Canada.

 About the Author:

-Aaron Bond is the co-owner of AccuServ Heating and Air Conditioning.
-He has extensive knowledge of hydronic and forced air systems and loves to share his knowledge and expertise with homeowners.
+James Memiji is the owner of AccuServ Heating and Air Conditioning.
+He has extensive knowledge in hydronics and forced air systems and is a Licensed Gas Fitter with several certifications including heat load calculation and air duct design.